-- Set up all of your assessments (Moodle quizzes, Moodle Assignments, etc.) in Moodle before setting up your gradebook, as these are added automatically to your gradebook once created in your course.
+- Set up all of your assessments (eClass quizzes, eClass Assignments, etc.) in eClass before setting up your gradebook, as these are added automatically to your gradebook once created in your course.

 - Set up your gradebook at the start of your course using “weighted means of grades” after all assessments have been added to your course, so that your gradebook will accurately calculate your students grades according to the weights you assigned to each assessment type in your course outline.

 - Crowdmark organizes grading by question, not student, and allows multiple graders to blindly grade the same assessment simultaneously.